 Lorain is a larger medium-sized city located in the state of Ohio.
 With a population of 63,647 people and 21 constituent neighborhoods, Lorain is the tenth largest community in Ohio.

-Unlike some cities, Lorain isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lorain are a mix of both white- and blue-collar jobs.
+Lorain is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lorain is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Lorain who work in office and administrative support (15.06%), sales jobs (10.40%), and food service (8.00%).

 The per capita income in Lorain in 2010 was $18,921, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $75,684 for a family of four.
 However, Lorain contains both very wealthy and poor people as well.